zhangming4153/zhangming4153.github.io/index.md

 Since September 2025, I have been a graduate student at the School of Statistics, Renmin University of China, working with <a href="https://zhoufeng6288.github.io" target="_blank"><strong>Prof. Feng Zhou</strong></a>'s research group.

 My current academic journey lies at the intersection of statistical machine learning, temporal point processes, and deep generative modeling.
 I am particularly interested in how statistical structures of event data, such as self-excitation, long-range dependence, and second-order temporal properties, can be better understood and preserved in modern generative models.
 Before joining Renmin University of China, I received my bachelor's degree in Financial Mathematics from Shandong University.
-You can check this <p> <a href="/assets/CV_MingZhang_en.pdf" style="font-weight: 500;">[CV]</a> </p> for more information about me.
+You can check this <p> <a href="/assets/CV_MingZhang_en.pdf" >[CV]</a> </p> for more information about me.

 ## Research Interests
 - Temporal Point Processes